NordicSemiconductor/pc-nrfconnect-rssi/doc/docs/overview.md

 ### Select Device

-Dropdown to list the devices attached to the computer.
-When you select a [supported device](index.md#supported-devices), the app programs the device with the sniffer firmware, and then connects to one of the available serial ports.
+Drop-down to list the devices attached to the computer.
+When you connect a [supported device](index.md#supported-devices) and select it in this menu, the {{app_name}} programs the device with the correct sniffer firmware, and then connects to one of the available serial ports.
 Sniffing starts automatically.

 ## After selection